francosion042/codesnap/README.md

 </div>

-CodeSnap is a node.js library designed to programmatically generate images of code snippets using the Carbon.now.sh service.
-It provides a simple and convenient way to create beautiful snapshots of your code for automated sharing in documentation, presentations, or social media.
+CodeSnap is a node.js library designed to programmatically generate images of code snippets.
+It provides a simple and convenient way to create beautiful snapshots of your code for further automated or programmatic usage.

 ## Installation